-- 8266.1.
-Commencing with the 1995-96 fiscal year and each fiscal year thereafter, for the purposes of this chapter, reimbursement rates shall be adjusted by the following reimbursement factors for child care and development direct classroom services programs with a standard reimbursement rate, but shall not apply to the Resource and Referral Programs set forth in Article 2 (commencing with Section 8210), the Alternative Payment Programs set forth in Article 3 (commencing with Section 8220), the part-day California state preschool programs set forth in Article 7 (commencing with Section 8235), the schoolage community child care services programs set forth in Article 22 (commencing with Section 8460), or to the schoolage parent and infant development programs: - (a) For child care and development direct classroom services program providers serving children for less than four hours per day, the reimbursement factor is 55 percent of the standard reimbursement rate. - (b) For-child care and development direct classroom services program providers serving children for not less than four hours per day, and less than six and one-half hours per day, the reimbursement factor is 75 percent of the standard reimbursement rate.
-For providers operating under the At Risk Child Care Program set forth in Article 15.5 (commencing with Section 8350) and serving children for not less than four hours per day, and less than seven hours per day, the reimbursement factor is 75 percent of the standard reimbursement rate. - (c) For-ehild care and development direct classroom services program providers serving children for not less than six and one-half hours per day, and less than 10 and one-half hours per day, the reimbursement factor is 100 percent of the standard reimbursement rate.
+8266.1.
+Commencing with the 1995-96 fiscal year and each fiscal year thereafter, for the purposes of this chapter, reimbursement rates shall be adjusted by the following reimbursement factors for direct classroom services programs with a standard reimbursement rate, but shall not apply to the Resource and Referral Programs resource and referral programs set forth in Article 2 (commencing with Section 8210), the Alternative Payment Programs alternative payment programs set forth in Article 3 (commencing with Section 8220), the part-day California state preschool programs set forth in Article 7 (commencing with Section 8235), the schoolage community child care services programs set forth in Article 22 (commencing with Section 8460), or to the schoolage parent and infant development programs:

+- (a) For direct classroom services program providers serving children for less than four hours per day, the reimbursement factor is 55 percent of the standard reimbursement rate. - (b) For direct classroom services program providers serving children for not less than four hours per day, and less than six and one-half hours per day, the reimbursement factor is 75 percent of the standard reimbursement rate.
+For providers operating under the At Risk Child Care Program set forth in Article 15.5 (commencing with Section 8350) and serving children for not less than four hours per day, and less than seven hours per day, the reimbursement factor is 75 percent of the standard reimbursement rate.

+(c) For direct classroom services program providers serving children for not less than six and one-half hours per day, and less than 10 and one-half hours per day, the reimbursement factor is 100 percent of the standard reimbursement rate.
 For providers operating under the At Risk Child Care Program set forth in Article 15.5 (commencing with Section 8350) and serving children for not less than seven hours per day, and less than 10 hours per day, the reimbursement factor is 100 percent of the standard reimbursement rate.

-(d) For child care and development direct classroom services program providers serving children for $10\frac{1}{2}$ hours or more per day, the reimbursement factor is 118 percent of the standard reimbursement rate.
+(d) For direct classroom services program providers serving children for $10 \frac{1}{2}$ hours or more per day, the reimbursement factor is 118 percent of the standard reimbursement rate.